houssamouhra/http-requests/README.md

 # Send POST and GET requests in Vue using Axios with Firebase.

-## Make POST and GET HTTP requests in Vue using Axios with Firebase as a real-time database.

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup